dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

     Clickframes](Media:36_BOSC2010.pdf "wikilink")
 -   Morris A. Swertz: [ MOLGENIS: rapid prototyping of biosoftware at the push of a button](Media:24_BOSC2010.pdf "wikilink")
--   [ Generating a data platform for microarray gene expression experiments using MOLGENIS and MAGE-TAB](Media:17_BOSC2010.pdf "wikilink")
+-   Alexandros Kanterakis: [ Generating a data platform for microarray gene expression experiments using MOLGENIS and MAGE-TAB](Media:17_BOSC2010.pdf "wikilink")
 -   [ BioHDF: Open binary file formats for NGS data - current status and future directions](Media:10_BOSC2010.pdf "wikilink")